 The declare construct is especially important for content markup that might be evaluated by a computer algebra system.
 The declare element provides a basic assignment mechanism, where a variable can be declared to be of a certain type, with a certain value.
-Typically, declarations are ignored for visual rendering, and are used when an expression is evaluated.

-2.1.5 Mixing Presentation and Content
+2.1.4 Mixing Presentation and Content

-Different kinds of markup will be most appropriate for different kinds of tasks.
-Legacy data is probably best translated into pure presentation markup, since semantic information about what the author meant can only be guessed at heuristically.
+Different kinds of markup will be found most appropriate for different kinds of tasks.
+Documents written before the world-wide web became important were most often intended only for visual communication of information, so that legacy data is probably best translated into pure presentation markup, since semantic information about what the author meant can only be guessed at heuristically.
 By contrast, some mathematical applications and pedagogically-oriented authoring tools will likely choose to be entirely content-based.
-However, the majority of applications fall somewhere in between these extremes.
+The majority of applications fall somewhere in between these extremes.
 For these applications, the most appropriate markup is a mixture of both presentation and content markup.